 The new development will attract the best students to Pembroke from national and global competition and give them the best possible environment in which to prosper.

 As a result of the redevelopment, around 110 student rooms will be created, both on the original College site and in the Mill Lane extension.
 College administrative functions will be shared on both sides of Trumpington Street, and we are planning an auditorium and much more teaching and meeting space for our students, academics, visitors and institutional and corporate partners.

-The College has already taken possession of all the buildings on the Mill Lane site, including the former Emmanuel United Reform Church and the Mill Lane Lecture Rooms.
-The listed buildings are being refurbished and reconstituted to provide increased study space, teaching rooms, gallery space and social centres.
-Other buildings are being demolished to pave the way for the construction of the Ray and Dagmar Dolby Court will be ready for occupation and so the enhanced College site will be ready for hundreds more years to come.
+The College has now taken possession of all the buildings on the Mill Lane site, including the former Emmanuel United Reform Church and the Mill Lane Lecture Rooms.
+The listed buildings are being refurbished and reconstituted to provide an auditorium, increased study space, teaching rooms, gallery space and social centres.
+Other buildings are being demolished to pave the way for the construction of the Ray and Dagmar Dolby Court, which will be ready for occupation in 2024 – and then the enhanced College site will be ready for hundreds more years to come.

 “My family and I are excited about this new development which will be so important for the future generations of scholars.”

 The Mill Lane redevelopment presents a complicated design challenge; our starting point is an inconsistent mix of existing buildings, some handsome some less so, which has evolved over 300 years; it’s a site which has the appearance of an upturned box of Lego™.
 The ambition is to create a magnificent series of Collegiate gardens and courtyards, including the many listed buildings, teaching rooms, a café, Parlour rooms and more than a hundred student rooms.